ValyrianTech/HexGlobe/README.md

 - Visual calibration aids for verification and debugging
 - "Go To" navigation for direct access to locations by H3 index or address
 - Mod system for creating custom applications on the same grid infrastructure
+- Timestamp-based versioning system for hex map images
+- Automatic retrieval and display of the latest map version for each tile

 ## Technology Stack